RobustBlack: Challenging Black-Box Adversarial Attacks on State-of-the-Art Defenses: Introduction

-Our contributions send a clear message to the adversarial research community regarding the importance of considering white-box defenses in the evaluation of black-box attacks.
-They also urge the researchers working on defense mechanisms to study how their defenses can help improve transfer-based attacks.
+Our contributions send a clear message to the adversarial research community on the importance of considering white-box defenses when designing or evaluating black-box attacks, or exploring transferability mechanisms and theories.
+They also urge researchers working on defense mechanisms to consider how their recent defenses can help malicious parties improve existing black-box attacks, and study how that their work could lead to stronger attacks against seemingly robust defenses.
+We provide a replication package with our experiments and benchmark on \url{https://figshare.com/projects/RobustBlack/265786}.